Return to: School of Social Work and Human Services

 Because no program can guarantee licensure upon graduation, we encourage students to consult the appropriate social work licensing agency in the state in which they plan to practice to determine the specific academic requirements for licensure.
 Walden enrollment advisors can provide information relating to the state-by-state MSW degree requirements for MSW licensure.
 However, it remains the individual’s responsibility to understand, evaluate, and comply with all licensing requirements for the state in which he or she intends to practice.
 Walden makes no representations or guarantee that completion of its coursework or programs will permit an individual to achieve state licensure, authorization, endorsement, or other state credential as a social worker.

-Walden is committed to providing the information you need to make an informed decision about where you pursue your education.
-Click here to find detailed information for the Master of Social Work (MSW) program relating to the types of occupations this program may lead to, completion rate, program costs, and median loan debt of students who have graduated from this program.
+Walden is committed to providing the information students need to make an informed decision about where they pursue their education.
+Please find below detailed information for the Master of Social Work program relating to the types of occupations this program may lead to, completion rate, program costs, and median loan debt of students who have graduated from this program.